-After the breakup, life gets sappier, everything is blase.
+After the breakup, life gets sappier; everything is blase.
 Fighting the obvious sadness will result in nothing.
 Give yourself time to grieve, acknowledge the pain and the hurt.
 It is important to have enough breakup recovery time.
-We, at the end of the day, are human.
+At the end of the day, we are human.
 Humans adapt and survive.

-Sleep is minimal.
-Even the dreams haunt, mock, tease you.
-Your favourite merlot becomes your best friend.
-Shutting yourself in is a common phenomenon.
-Taking a shower is not even in the to-do list.
-All these are important for the healing process.
-Sure, it hurts, but doing it every day, day in and day out, you sort of getting used to it and somehow after a month or two, getting out of the bed in the morning becomes more of a routine than a necessity.
+However, at some point, you have to shake off the blues and make an effort to regain control of your life.
+Sure, it hurts, but doing it every day, day in and day out, you sort of get used to it, and somehow, after a month or two, getting out of bed in the morning becomes more of a routine than a necessity.
 Breakup recovery time is subjective – many people bounce off a broken relationship faster, while some take their own sweet time brooding and coming to terms with it.

 How Can I Heal Myself After A Breakup?

-Waiting for the phone to ring to listen to his/her voice, stalking on social media is a thing after a breakup now, monitoring if your ex-partner is as sappy (sad and moppy) as you are.
-And then there are these things that you should never do after breaking up.
-The healing process is slower.
+Waiting for the phone to ring to listen to his/her voice, stalking on social media, and monitoring if your ex-partner is as sappy (sad and moppy) as you are are all common after a breakup.
+And then there are things that you should never do after breaking up.
+The healing process is slow.
 Surround yourself with a healthy fall-back system.

-Many fall back on their professional life to distract themselves, which might be damaging, if not the person becomes workaholic.
-Some become alcoholic.
+Many fall back on their professional lives to distract themselves, which might be damaging if the person becomes a workaholic.
+Some become alcoholics.
 Neither can help you get your life or relationship back.
 The end of a long-term relationship often leaves a phobia of relationships in general.
-But that’s okay!
+But that’s okay.
 Plunging into another relationship won’t help either.

 Self-love keeps one going after a breakup.
 Do what you once loved doing.
 Find the self you love.
 Take the weekend off.
-Pamper yourself with good food, a Marc Jacobs collection.
+Pamper yourself with good food and a Marc Jacobs collection.
 Go on an adventure.
 Disappear for the weekend.
-Start writing your feelings in a journal (it’s therapeutic!).
-Talk to a therapist.
+Start writing your feelings in a journal (it’s therapeutic).
 Go running or swimming.
 Run till your knees hurt and you have to sit down.
 Hang out with friends.

 8 Ways To Heal Yourself After A Breakup